 Governor Walz and Lt.
 Gov Flanagan 1-800-657-3717 https://mn.gov/governor/contact/

-Contact your City Councilors.
-In February, 2018, the City of Carlton passed a "Resolution in Support of a Moratorium on Copper-Nickel Sulfide Mining in the St. Louis River Watershed".
-Check it out https://www.duluthforcleanwater.org/city-of-carlton-mn-moratorium-resolution/ Please review and share with your own city councilors.
-And, ask them to support an Evidentiary hearing on PolyMet firstname.lastname@example.org
+Duluth City Councilors.
+In February, 2018, the City of Carlton passed a "Resolution in Support of a Moratorium on Copper-Nickel Sulfide Mining in the St. Louis River Watershed". https://www.duluthforcleanwater.org/city-of-carlton-mn-moratorium-resolution/ Please review and share with your own city councilors.
+Ask them to speak on the dangers posed by PolyMet. email@example.com

-Call Duluth Mayor Larson and ask her: Does she agree that our stake in this matter as a Downstream community is important?
-Have Duluthians, including her, seen an emergency response plan?
+Duluth Mayor Larson: Have Duluthians, including her, seen an emergency response plan?
 Do we adequately understand long-term cumulative health impacts, including to mercury-susceptible newborns?
-Please call Mayor Larson at 218-730-5230 or email via http://www.duluthmn.gov/mayor.
+You can reach Mayor Larson at 218-730-5230 or email via http://www.duluthmn.gov/mayor.